veryfancypants/hs2_blender_export/README.md

 * Script appears to hang Blender if 'Refactor armature' is checked:

 Some delay is to be expected, because the script has to do some heavy duty number crunching.
 Enable the system console before running the script, and you'll see that it's working.
 Processing normally takes 1-2 min, but may take significantly longer in rare cases.
+Unchecking 'refactor armature' will significantly speed up the process, at the expense of losing a few features.

+* Pieces are missing from the resulting mesh:

+Known to happen at times, cause unclear; you will see the same pieces missing if you import the fbx directly.
+Try to re-export from Studio Neo or use a different character.

 * Script prints something about a matrix with no inverse, then takes a very long time to run and produces a messed-up mesh: